 - Reserve Tuition Assistance

 These programs are offered to those who meet minimum time-in-service requirements and other criteria.
 For example, the Air Force paid 100 percent of tuition, up to $250 per semester hour, and $166 per quarter hour for accredited off-duty courses.

-The rules for each Tuition Assistance program will vary depending on the branch of service; in the case of the Air Force, no more than 124 semester hours may be funded toward an undergraduate degree and no more than 70 semester hours may be funded toward a graduate degree.
+The rules for each Tuition Assistance program will vary depending on the branch of service.
 Some military tuition programs specify that only one degree per degree level (undergraduate, graduate, etc.) may be funded.